• Skip to primary navigation

 Getting ready to build your own ultimate home gym?
 Welp, that starts with choosing the right squat rack for your workout goals.
-Here is a breakdown of four types of squat racks.
+Here is a breakdown of seven types of squat racks.

 Even though the squat exercise is simple enough—grab some weight, lower your behind, raise your behind, repeat—there are a lot of different types of squat racks.